How To Deploy Blockchain Explorer For Development

-git clone https://github.com/ArkEcosystem/explorer.git cd explorer composer install yarn install cp .env.example .env php artisan key:generate php artisan migrate:fresh ## You can run these commands to create a core database with fake data (change EXPLORER_DB_DATABASE to your actual database name)) # php artisan migrate --path=tests/migrations --database=explorer # composer play php artisan storage:link yarn run watch valet link explorer
+git clone https://github.com/ArkEcosystem/explorer.git cd explorer composer install --ignore-platform-reqs --optimize-autoloader yarn cp .env.example .env php artisan key:generate php artisan migrate:fresh ## Use the following two commands to generate placeholder data. ## This is as an alternative to using a Core Node database. ## The 'EXPLORER_DB_*' variable must match the exact name of your database. ## placeholder data commands: # - php artisan migrate --path=tests/migrations --database=explorer # - composer play php artisan storage:link yarn watch valet link explorer

-Before access the Explorer you’ll need to cache data that is accessed a lot.
+Before accessing the Explorer you’ll need to cache data that is accessed a lot.
 Run

 php artisan horizon and then